 ground calibration before launch.
 These would not be visible below about -90C,

-but, because the CCD is not as cool as expected, the spots were sometime
+but, because the CCD is not as cool as expected, the spots were sometimes

 visible in earlier data and could be mistaken for a GRB afterglow if the user